StreamlabsSupport/Streamlabs-Chatbot/README.md

 - `Discord tab` is hidden for YouTube and Mixer since they do not support discord integration
 - `Scripts tab` is hidden until you connect streamer and bot account under `connections` to the streamer's channel

+## Scripts not loading
+There are no default scripts with the bot currently so in order for them to install they must have been imported manually.
+> Importing scripts
+1. Download a .zip file containging the script (preferably from chatbot discord)
+2. Go into the scripts tab and press `import` in the top right corner
+3. Select the .zip file you downloaded in `step 1`
+4. Hit `open` and after a short time it should pop up a message confirming that it was a successful import.

+When troubleshooting scripts your best help is the error view.
+You can find it in the top right corner of the scripts tab.
+> Troubleshooting scripts
+- No module named `os` / `json`
+  - Make sure [python 2.7.13](https://www.python.org/downloads/release/python-2713/)  x86 is installed.
+Don't use newer versions of python or x64
+  - Make sure the lib folder path found in `scripts tab` -> `settings` leads to the lib folder located inside the python folder that was created when installing python.
+- Unexpected token `from` / `:`
+  - Make sure you installed [python 2.7.13](https://www.python.org/downloads/release/python-2713/) x86 and NOT python 3.X

 ## Minigames aren't working
 Minigames require you to enable currency before they can be used, this still applies even if the cost is 0.
 > Heist